A Long-Standing Affinity for Ralph Lauren, Explained

 Let me explain.

-I love being immersed in the world of Ralph Lauren.
+I love the world of Ralph Lauren.

-It was impossible not to be as a server in Ralph Lauren’s Rugby Cafe—a cozy, watering hole located in the historic Georgetown neighborhood of Washington, DC.
-I have fond memories of moving about its dark wood paneling whilst serving guests in pillow-filled banquets and small cafe tables along Georgetown’s uneven paved sidewalks.
+It was impossible not to be immersed in the world of Ralph Lauren as a college graduate working in Ralph Lauren’s Rugby Cafe—a cozy, watering hole located in the historic Georgetown neighborhood of Washington, DC.
+I have fond memories of moving about its dark wood paneling whilst serving guests seated in pillow-filled banquets and small cafe tables along Georgetown’s uneven paved sidewalks.
 A tiny bar with seductive shadows in the nighttime, cast by meticulously placed light fixtures, transported you to a member’s only club in the English countryside.
 Even the single stall restrooms felt like a visit to the global icon’s home in Bedford.
 While the label is no longer–nor the cafe– my preppy heart burst with joy when I recognized the familiar sight of madras patchwork and bold color rugbys in the Ralph Lauren Spring 2025 show in the Hamptons.
 Similar bright color combos and patchwork prints can be seen on younger me and this beautiful project by Burkle Creative.

 A barn door in the background of this photo shows a piece of Ralph Lauren’s Rugby Cafe in 2008.